 The ICAV's accounting period will end on 31 December in each year.
 The ICAV will publish an annual report and audited annual accounts for the ICAV / each Sub-Fund within four months of the end of the financial period to which they relate, i.e. normally in April of each year.
 The unaudited half-yearly reports of the ICAV / each Sub-Fund will be made up to 30 June in each year.
 The unaudited half yearly reports will be published within two months of the end of the half year period to which they relate, i.e. normally in August of each year.
-The initial annual report and audited annual accounts of the ICAV will be made up to 31 December 2024 and the initial unaudited half-yearly reports of the ICAV will be made up to 30 June 2025.
 The annual report and the half-yearly report will be made available on the Website and hard copy reports may be sent to Shareholders and prospective investors, on request.